Diego-Mancino/Cybersecurity-Writeups/PortSwigger/2FA-Bypass/README.md

 An attacker can bypass the 2FA mechanism and gain unauthorized access to other user accounts.

-This could lead to account takeover and exposure of sensitive user information.
+This vulnerability allows an attacker with valid credentials to bypass the second authentication factor, effectively reducing the security of the system to single-factor authentication.
+In real-world scenarios, this could lead to unauthorized account access even when 2FA is enabled.

 ## 🧠 Key Takeaways